er-balaa/er-balaa/README.md

 <h3 align="center" style="color:#FF0000;">About Me</h3>

 <p align="center">
-I am a pre-final year B.Tech student in Artificial Intelligence and Data Science with a CGPA of 8.1, passionate about building real-world software solutions that improve productivity and business efficiency.
-I actively work as an AI & DS student, web developer, designer, competitive programmer, cloud enthusiast, and DevOps learner, combining logic, creativity, and technology to create impactful digital products.
+I am a pre-final year B.Tech student in Artificial Intelligence and Data Science with a CGPA of 8.1, deeply passionate about building real-world software solutions that enhance productivity and drive business efficiency.
+I love converting complex ideas into simple, reliable, and user-friendly applications by applying strong analytical thinking, clean coding standards, and modern development practices.
+I continuously explore new technologies, improve system performance, and focus on designing scalable solutions that create measurable impact in real-life scenarios and professional environments.
 </p>

 ---